 Grays Peak (14,270 ft) – Near Keystone, CO, Grays Peak is easy to access off of I-70 and totals 8 miles round trip with a modest elevation gain of 3,000 ft.

 Torreys Peak (14,267 ft) – Near Keystone, CO.
 Only slightly more difficult than Grays Peak which bumped this 14er to a Class 2.
-Still easy access off of I-70 and another 8 miles round trip with elevation gain of 3,000 ft.
+Still easy access off of I-70 and another 8 miles round trip with an elevation gain of 3,000 ft.

-Where to stay: The towns of Silverthorne, Keystone or Breckinridge are great places to look for accommodation.
+Where to stay: The towns of Silverthorne, Keystone, or Breckinridge are great places to look for accommodation.
 We recommend looking for cool, local vacation rentals from Airbnb.

 Huron Peak (14,003 ft) – Near Aspen, CO.
 Another Class 2 climb this time taking you through Alpine Meadows and Pine Forests.
-This is a 7 mile round trip hike with an elevation gain of 3500 ft.
+This is a 7-mile round trip hike with an elevation gain of 3500 ft.
 It does keep steep in places and towards the end requires some actual climbing with your hands but the trail offers switchbacks which makes it accessible to most.

 Where to stay: Aspen or Snowmass!
-Be prepared to drop some coin, though.
+Be prepared to drop some coins, though.
 Aspen boasts some of the most expensive and luxurious rentals in the state as well as some of the most renowned dining experiences.

 Lastly, ensure that you are properly hydrated and fueled for your hike.
 Bring more than enough water, and nutrient-dense foods that give you sustainable energy, including Genesee protein bars!